jhogan/core/STYLE.md

 should have tests written for it.)
 Methods should be written with code reuse in mind.
 A method that is expected to ever be called once is probably a bad method.
 This is why it's important that the logic in a method be discrete.
-Descrete methods perform exactly one behaviour and are therefore more reusable.
+Discrete methods perform exactly one behavior and are therefore more reusable.
 Adding logic to a method that exceeds its scope makes reuse impossible because calling the method no longer does the one thing that the client code would expect.

-Indiscrete method:
+Indiscreet method:

     class salesorder:
         def place(self):